 How they compare to other types of restorations placed on front teeth, like porcelain veneers.

 A) White fillings.

 Dental composite is the standard material used for fillings for front teeth.

 Dental composite is the standard restorative used to make white fillings for front teeth.
 It has been since the 1960's.

-For teeth where a simple, conservative, natural-looking repair is needed, there is no alternative.
+Although it does have shortcomings (see disadvantages below), for teeth where a simple, conservative, natural-looking repair is needed there is no alternative.

 This page outlines the steps a dentist follows when placing bonding.
-This exact same process is used with each of the various applications listed on this page.
+This exact same process is used with each of the other applications listed on this page.

 B) Minor cosmetic improvements.

 Dental composite can be use for minor tooth repairs.